-Let me tell you about one of the nuttier movies from Sundance; a film with elements of stop motion, video-game humor, and music-video stylings; a film where a boy’s family dies in a bus crash en-route to a strawberry field and he later forms a band with three other apathetic orphans.
-Japanese director Makoto Nagahisa‘s debut feature We Are Little Zombies, is an ode to cynical grief, an apology for those who don’t cry at funerals, and a damn fun time.
+Let me tell you about one of the nuttier movies from Sundance; a film with elements of stop-motion, video-game humor, and music-video stylings; a film where a boy’s family dies in a bus crash en-route to a strawberry field and he later forms a band with three other apathetic orphans.
+Japanese director Makoto Nagahisa‘s debut feature We Are Little Zombies is an ode to cynical grief, an apology for those who don’t cry at funerals, and a damn fun time.

-In fact, their lives become a literal RPG game as they must move through levels of friendship and are sometimes filmed with bird eye-view shots.
-The film is also marked by a video game infused score, electronically waltzing at a fun and lighthearted pace that often runs counter to the film’s sobering events.
+In fact, their lives morph into a literal RPG game, advancing through several levels of friendship, with their actions sometimes filmed with bird eye-view shots.
+We Are Little Zombies is also marked by a video game infused score, electronically waltzing at a fun and lighthearted pace that often runs counter to the film’s sobering events.

 Images ‘Courtesy of Sundance Institute.’